fjwright/REDUCE-IDE/README.md

 * v1.11.4: On Microsoft Windows, remove special support for PSL REDUCE, which is not needed from REDUCE revision 6726.
 Note that if you have customized `reduce-run-commands` then you need to erase the customization, at least for PSL REDUCE, so that the command to run PSL REDUCE reverts to its (new) default value, which should probably be `C:/Program Files/Reduce/bin/redpsl.bat`, possibly with a different drive letter.
 * v1.11.5: Change `reduce-run-commands` so that a REDUCE command is a list of strings rather than a single string, which allows spaces in both the command and its arguments.
 Replace `XSL` by `NAME` in variables in `reduce-run-reduce`.
 * Automatically update option `reduce-run-commands` to new structure and save it.
 Not quite right yet!
+* Update REDUCE Run internal variable names to include `--` and mostly to begin with `reduce-run--`.